HrBingR/BookHaven/README.md

   - Fixed logic to actually disable OPDS when disabled in config, rather than simply not creating the required Redis instance.
   - Collapsed and streamlined redis DB config & properties to simplify usage.
 - v.1.7.1
-  - Fixed some logic issues surrounding Redis
+  - Fixed some logic issues surrounding Redis.
 - v.1.7.2
   - Fixed a minor bug involving data type mismatches.
+- v.1.7.3
+  - Updated Python and Node dependencies.
+  - Migrated from Python venv to uv.
+  - Migrated from gunicorn to uvicorn.

 ## TODO: